Deaths of people being treated under Mental Health Act rise

 Jeremy Hunt described the increase as ‘very concerning’

-The number of deaths of people being treated under the Mental Health Act (MHA) has risen to almost 500 in England this year, figures suggest.
+The number of deaths among people being treated under the Mental Health Act (MHA) has risen to almost 500 in England this year, figures suggest.

-The data, reported between March last year and this year, represents a “concerning” increase on the annual average in recent years.
+This represents a “concerning” increase on the annual average in recent years, according to the chair of the Health and Social Care Select Committee, Jeremy Hunt.

-Data from the Care Quality Commission (CQC) Insight report published in March showed there were 490 deaths of detained patients from the beginning of March 2020 to 5 March 2021.
+Data from the Care Quality Commission (CQC) Insight report, published in March, showed that there had been 490 deaths of detained patients from the beginning of March 2020 to 5 March 2021.

-Some 166 of those deaths involved suspected or confirmed Covid, while 324 were not Covid-related.
+Some 166 of those deaths involved suspected or confirmed Covid, while 324 were not Covid-related, the report said.

-The BBC reported this to be higher than the average since 2012.

-The CQC cautioned that figures may not be directly comparable, as the number of deaths published in the regular Insight briefings are based on date of death notification, while the number of deaths published in the annual MHA reports are based on the date someone died.
+The CQC cautioned that the figures may not be directly comparable, as the number of deaths published in the regular Insight briefings is based on date of death notification, while the number of deaths published in the annual MHA reports is based on the date on which someone died.

-Jeremy Hunt told the BBC that the figures on deaths are “very concerning”, and said “not just mental health, but every specialty now has shortages of doctors and nurses”.
+Mr Hunt told the BBC that the figures on deaths were “very concerning”, adding that “not just mental health, but every speciality now has shortages of doctors and nurses”.

-Of this total, 466 were from NHS organisations - of which 127 deaths were indicated as involving Covid-19 - and 115 were from independent providers, of which 41 deaths were involving Covid-19.
+Of this total, 466 were received from NHS organisations – of which 127 deaths were indicated as having involved Covid-19 – and 115 were from independent providers, of which 41 deaths were recorded as having involved Covid-19.

-The CQC is due to publish its MHA annual report in December, which will report on deaths of detained patients and deaths of patients subject to community treatment orders from 1 April 2020 to 31 March this year.
+The CQC is due to publish its MHA annual report in December, which will report on deaths of both detained patients and patients subject to community treatment orders between 1 April 2020 and 31 March this year.

-The watchdog said this report will include further information about the causes of deaths, including Covid-19.
+The watchdog said this report would include further information about the causes of deaths, including Covid-19.

 “Throughout the pandemic, we have regularly been publishing data on the number of deaths of people detained under the MHA in our Insight briefings.